mo7amedaliEbaid/saudi_interview/interview/oop.md

 - Specifies a set of methods that a class must implement.
 ##### Benefits.
 - Reduces boilerplate code (Code sections repeated throughout a program or software).
-- Increase reuseability, maintainability and readability.
+- Increase reusability, maintainability and readability.

 <br/>